mukhtar-github/react-advanced/README.md

 We will talk about Error pages and why we'll want to use Switch component as well.

 In the Route of the Error page, we'll set the path to '*'.
 What star means is that, the Error page will always match.
 And that is where the Switch component comes into play.
-So inside the Router, we set the Switch component, and we place all our Route inside the Switch
+So inside the Router, we set the Switch component, and we place all our Route inside the Switch.
+And with a Switch component, only the first one that matches is displayed.